whzinformatik/stocktrader/README.md

 ## Documentation

-A small documentation on the tools used can be found in the [`background`][documentation_background] folder.
+A small documentation on the tools used can be found in the [background][documentation_background] folder.
 This is only a small excerpt.
-You can get more details about the project with the documented code or the domain stories in the [`domain_stories`][documentation_stories] folder.
+You can get more details about the project with the documented code, the [postman collection][postman] or the [domain_stories][documentation_stories].

 ## Deployment